SnipUndercover/ModInteropImportGenerator/README.md

     public static Func<int> GetDreamTunnelDashState;
     public static Func<bool> HasDreamTunnelDash;
     public static Func<int> GetTunnelDashCount;
-    public static Func<Action<Player>, Action<Player>, Component> DreamTunnelInteraction;
+    public static Func<Action<Player>, Action<Player>, Component>
+        DreamTunnelInteraction;
     public static Func<bool> HasSeekerDash;
     public static Func<bool> IsSeekerDashAttacking;
 }
 ```

-While this works and is relatively clean, it can be confusing for new code modders and may not be the most readable thing in the world.
+This form can be confusing for new code modders and may sometimes be difficult to read.

 However, with this source generator you can now copy-paste the method signatures and mark them as `partial`!
 The source generator will figure out the rest.